 By Road / Railway Station –

-Railways – The Madh Island is towards the far end of Malad west and can be easily accessible by Road.
-The closest railway station is ‘Malad Railway Station‘.
+Railways – The Madh Island is towards the far end of Malad West and can be easily accessible by Road.
+The closest railway station is the ‘Malad Railway Station.’
 This railway station is well connected with all other railways in Mumbai.

-BEST BUS – From here, you can take the BEST public bus service ( No. 271 from Malad and No. 269 from Borivali).
+BEST BUS – You can take the BEST public bus service ( No. 271 from Malad and No. 269 from Borivali).
 About 15 kilometers from Malad station, the last stop on route 271 of BEST bus or via Versova by ferry boat.

 Alternatively, you can take an autorickshaw from Malad Station to Madh Island.

 Uber or OLA services are also available for cashless travel.